Two-factor authentication: Explanation and Reset

 Note: You must prove that the account belongs to you.
 Your Rijkswaterstaat Shipping account details will be used to verify your identity.

 After submitting your reset request, a Rijkswaterstaat staff member will review it.
-If approved, your MFA will be reset.
-You will receive a notification once the reset is complete, after which you can reconfigure your MFA using your authenticator app.
+If approved, your 2FA will be reset.
+You will receive a notification once the reset is complete, after which you can reconfigure your 2FA using your authenticator app.

-Once Rijkswaterstaat has reset your MFA, the old code in your authenticator app will no longer work.
-You can then delete the old MFA entry from your app.
+Once Rijkswaterstaat has reset your 2FA, the old code in your authenticator app will no longer work.
+You can then delete the old 2FA entry from your app.

 It may take up to 5 working days for your reset request to be processed.
-Once you receive confirmation that your MFA has been reset, you can immediately reconfigure it.
+Once you receive confirmation that your 2FA has been reset, you can immediately reconfigure it.

 3. Contact